© 2011-2018 by Zack Smith. All rights reserved.

 5.3 Use virtual machines with caution

-In addition, some virtual machines have vulnerabilities themselves. and bad people have written malware There are known to exist breakout exploits in which malware that is running within a VM can use vulnerabilities in the VM software to find a way out of the running VM and into your main OS.
+In addition, some virtualization software has vulnerabilities.
+Bad people have written malware known as breakout exploits which while running within a VM can use vulnerabilities in the virtualization software to find a way out of the running VM and into your main OS.

 6. Check for malware